utharper/sourcemod-hl2dm/README.md

 **!list**

-Display a list of available maps and modes on the server.
+Display a list of available maps in the current gamemode.
+This can be overriden to show maps for another gamemode:
-This can be overriden to show maps for another gamemode, eg *!list jm* will show all maps from mapcycle_jm.txt
+- `!list jm` will show all maps from the jm mode's mapcycle (mapcycle_jm.txt)
+- `!list all` will show every map on the server.

 **!coinflip**